gennyble/hext/README.md

 annoyed with hex editors?
 Do you find yourself wanting to craft 802.11 packets, but you know you'll never be able to keep all the fields straight in your head?
-Write those packets in hext! hext (`*.hxt`) is a file format for writing small (or large, if you dare) binary files while letting you switch between hex, binary, and decimal.
-You can even use string literals.
+Write those packets in hext! hext (`*.hxt`) is a file format for writing small (or large, if you dare) binary files with comments.
+You can switch between hex, binary, and decimal and even stick some string literals in there.

 This is what a small GIF looks like:
 ```